Epsom Salt for Christmas Cactus – When and How to Use

 • It helps the plant trap more light for maximum food production, thus, healthy growth.

-• Healthy foliage translates to generous blooming, thus more flowers during winter holidays.
+• Healthy foliage translates to generous blooming, thus more flowers during the winter holidays.

 • Magnesium makes a plant hardy and tolerant to diseases and pests.